Jaluus/PaperTrail/blog_post/readme.md

 ![Neurips_N_Papers_vs_year](neurips_papers_vs_year.png "Neurips papers")

 _The growth of the number of accepted NeurIPS papers over the years.
-Source: https://papercopilot.com/statistics/NeurIPS-statistics/_
+Source: <https://papercopilot.com/statistics/NeurIPS-statistics/>_

 ## Problem Statement

 Building a recommendation system that would recommend similar papers to authors based on their previous publications requires a dataset of papers and their authors, so that it can learn the paper authorship patterns.

 The goal is to build a model that, given an author node, can recommend papers that the author might be interested in, based on the papers they have authored in the past.
 In other words, we can represent this as a link prediction task on a bipartite graph, where one set of nodes represents authors, the other set represents papers, and the edges represent authorship relations between authors and papers.

 ## Data Collection and Preprocessing

-We constructed the PaperTrail dataset by scraping the data from websites of various large conferences: NeurIPS, ICLR, ICML, ICCV, ECCV, and CVPR.
+We constructed the PaperTrail dataset by scraping data from websites of various large conferences: NeurIPS, ICLR, ICML, ICCV, ECCV, and CVPR.
 The scraped data contains the titles and abstracts of the papers, as well as the list of authors for each paper.
-We found that it's not possible to easily disentangle the authors with the same names.
+Here the first challenge is to correctly identify and disentangle the authors, as there are many authors with the same name.
-Therefore, we may accidentally merge different authors into one node if they share the same name, which may degrade performance.
+Therefore, some authors may have the wrong set of papers associated with them.

-Constructing a graph from the raw data requires some preprocessing steps in order to make it usable for model development.
+When it comes to constructing the graph from raw data, we apply several preprocessing steps to ensure the dataset is suitable for model development.

 Initially, 51% of the author nodes have degree 1 (i.e., 51% of the authors have only authored one paper in the dataset).
-Of course, this means that many links that we would like to predict and evaluate our model on are impossible to predict, as there is no additional information about these authors in the training set, apart from these links.
+Of course, this means that many links that we would like to predict and evaluate our model on are impossible to predict, as the model only propagates information through existing edges.
 Therefore, we filter out the authors with less than 3 papers, as well as the papers with less than 2 authors and more than 50 authors.
 After this filtering step, the degree distributions of the author and paper nodes are displayed in the figure below.

 ![degree_distribution](degree_distribution.png)

 _Degree distribution of the author and paper nodes, after removing the papers with more than 50 authors and less than 2 authors, as well as the authors with less than 3 papers._

 After preprocessing, we use the _text-embedding-3-large_ model from OpenAI to generate the paper embeddings based on the title and abstract of each paper.
-The preprocessed dataset in the end is a bipartite graph consisting of paper and author nodes.
-The paper nodes are connected to author nodes via authorship edges.

-The dataset is available for download as a PyG `HeteroData` object [2].
+To make the embedding dimensionality more manageable, we opt to crop the embeddings to the first 256 dimensions.
+This is possible with the embeddings of the _text-embedding-3-large_ model as the model was trained using the Matrioshka [CITE AND UPDATE] approach, where the first dimensions capture the most important information.

+All dataset are available in our GitHub repository.

 ![Bipartite_graph](plot.png)
 _The bipartite graph structure of the PaperTrail dataset.
 The papers carry LLM-generated initial node features, whereas